ProfessorAkram/Unity-Programming/08-Game-Managers/game-manager.md

 2. Name this new script **`GameManager`** and open the file in your preferred IDE.

 ### Singleton Inheritance
-As mentioned earlier a GM is typically designed using a **Singleton Design Pattern**.
+As mentioned earlier, a GM is typically designed using a **Singleton Design Pattern**.
 To implement this we will be making use of our **`Singleton`** base class we created previously.

 3. Type the following code below.